rohan-kekatpure/rohan-kekatpure.github.io/_posts/2020-08-11-calculus-of-variations.md

 \end{align*}
 $$

-This is a simple differential equation whose solution is
+This is a simple differential equation, whose solution

 $$
 \begin{equation*}